upperlinecode/twitter-bot-project/README.md

 + [The best bots of 2015](http://qz.com/279139/the-17-best-bots-on-twitter/)

 ## Ideation
 Take 5 minutes with your team to pick a process that you want to try and automate with your bot.
 What will it do?
 How will it work?
-What will it be called
+What will it be called?

 ## Setup
 Now that you've decided on a goal for your bot, follow these setup instructions to get started!